Neurobiochemistry II: Growth Hormone and Prolactin

 PRL levels rise during late pregnancy and lactation.

-Mechanism of Action:
+Mechanism of Action of PRL:

 The PRL receptor is similar to the GH receptor and operates in an identical manner.